Tapas in Granada, Spain.

 And the next night I went on our hostel’s tapas crawl and got calamari and baked potato and a bacon and onion sandwich with a girl from South Korea and a guy from San Francisco.

-And the next night wasn’t tapas, but a cheap chicken curry in the hostel, followed by mojitos with a guy from Canada and a girl from Austria/Germany/Switzerland.
+And the next night we didn’t eat tapas, but had a cheap chicken curry in the hostel, followed by mojitos with a guy from Canada and a girl from Austria/Germany/Switzerland.

-And on my last day I got tapas on my own for lunch.
+And on my last day in Granada I got tapas on my own for lunch.
 And spent all of 5 euro on two tinto de veranos with a sandwich and a meatball.

 And on my last night, after double fisting some sangria at the hostel (it was happy hour and cheaper to buy two…) I got some queso crepes with some Canadian girls…

 For me, eating tapas in Granada rivaled the Alhambra for the best thing to do in the city.